See why 4thWay now accepts ethical ads.

 How much experience do Lendwise’s key people have?

-After nine years of assessing P2P lending companies and seeing their following results, it’s not easy to reassure us when prior experience is limited, but it does happen from time-to-time.
+After 11 years of assessing P2P lending companies and then seeing the results that follow, it’s not easy to reassure us when prior experience is limited.
+But it does happen from time-to-time.

 Unusually for that situation, the key team does still impress with their knowledge, rationality, clear demarcation of responsibilities, and their realism and down-to-earthness.
 The focus on data in particular reassured, as did the CEO’s sharp mind, picking up on every subtlety in our discussions.